Super Punch-Out!!: Gameplay

-The gameplay in Super Punch-Out!! is similar to that of its arcade and NES predecessors.
+The gameplay in Super Punch-Out!! is more similar to that of its arcade and NES predecessors.
 The player controls a nameable boxer as he fights his way to become W.V.B.A.
 Champion.
 The player controls the boxer from a third-person perspective, with him being translucent on the screen.
 Players can attack their opponents with jabs to the face or with body blows from either hand.
 The opponent can deflect punches, so players must aim at the opponent's open spot (where the gloves are not) to connect.
 Depending on the opponents' stances, they will guard themselves differently, so players need to use the correct punches.

 As in the first two arcade games of the series, players have a power meter, located on the bottom of the screen.
 The meter fills up as the player lands punches against the opponent, and it goes down as the player gets hit.
 When the power meter fills up completely, the player will be able to launch knockout punches such as uppercuts, hooks, and rapid punches.
 These punches have a slight delay in execution, but they cause more damage to the opponent.
 Players can also build power as the match progresses, as indicated by the background color behind the player's face on the upper left corner of the screen, which goes from blue to green to yellow to red.
 The player reaches "Power-Up" status when the background color reaches red.
 During this status, the player's punch speed and power increase.
 They lose their Power-Up status if they are knocked down.

 Players can avoid attacks from their opponents by dodging to the left or right or by ducking, but players cannot punch while dodging or ducking, nor can they duck body blows.
 They can also block attacks to either the head or the body, but they cannot block strong punches; strong punches must be avoided by dodging or ducking.
 Depending on the situation, the player must strategically block, dodge, rope, or duck in order to avoid an opponent's attack.
 Players can capitalize on the opponent's attacks by launching counter-punches immediately after avoiding an attack.